close

 Guilt and shame always have roots in our past and are unnecessary when it comes to learning and speaking German.
 Maybe take a look at your habitual patterns and see which ones of those serve you and which ones are good to let go of.

+Experience smarter German learning risk-free and first hand!
 Would you like to learn German with more joy and kindness towards yourself?
 Visit smarterGerman.com to find out how beautifully simple and enjoyable learning German can be.
-Michael offers self-learning courses that follow the principles mentioned above.
+Michael offers online German courses for English speakers that follow the principles mentioned above.
+All courses come with a 30-day money-back guarantee, and IamExpat readers get an exclusive 10% discount when they enter the code "IAMEXPAT" at checkout.

 Michael Schmitz